 WBG has no control over the duration of any of these US government processes: there is no 'fast-track' for applications, no provision for 'urgent' applications, and no tracking facility.

-EAC application information is found at the following WBG link.
+EAC application information is found through the staff intranet site of the WBG.

 To apply for or renew your EAC, you must follow a set of precise steps.
 Each step is critical and mandatory, as is attention to detail.
 If you miss any step, or if you perform any step incompletely or incorrectly, your application will be delayed or rejected.
 Erroneously prepared applications will be returned to you.
 Please note that as of September 2017, a complete CV is also required for the EAC application.